Skip to code content (skip section selection)

 (C) Plan requirements.
 Drainage plans shall include:

 (1) The information, plans, specifications, certifications and design evaluations described in the drainage master plan, preliminary plat checklist, or site plan checklist, whichever is appropriate.
-Checklists shall be provided by the Department of Planning and Development, and may be amended from time to time;
+Checklists shall be provided by the Engineering and Development Services Department, and may be amended from time to time;

 (2) No grate inlets in the right-of way of public streets;